-In many scripting systems, scripting constructs are one dimensional ... .they appear at a certain point on the page and dynamically insert some content.
+In many scripting systems, scripting constructs are one-dimensional.... they appear at a certain point on the page and dynamically insert some content into a stream of HTML that eventually ends up on the client web browser.

 Tapestry components are more powerful ... they have open and close tags and thus can contain a body.
 This body is made up of static HTML from the template and other Tapestry components.
-The outer component waps the inner elements.
+The outer component wraps the inner elements.